-During the financial year, the company recognized income from Covid-19 compensation.
+During last year financial statement, the company recognized income from Covid-19 compensation.
 As Erhvervsstyrelsen has not yet carried out the final inspection of the basis for the compensation, it cannot be ruled out that a share of the compensation income will be rejected.
 If this happens against management expectations, it will incur a cost in the subsequent financial year.
 It is not possible to calculate the exact amount, but the compensation is stated in note 1 Special posts.